starknet-io/starknet.js/www/docs/guides/walletAccount.md

 ![](./pictures/addToken.png)

-## Change of network or account
+## Changing the network or account

-When you change the network or the account address, the WalletAccount is automatically updated, but it can lead to tricky behavior (read and write in different networks, problems of Cairo versions of the accounts, ....).
+When you change the network or the account address a `WalletAccount` instance is automatically updated, however, this can lead to unexpected behavior if one is not careful (reads and writes targeting different networks, problems with Cairo versions of the accounts, ...).

 :::warning RECOMMENDATION
-It's strongly recommended to create a new WalletAccount instance each time the network or the account address is changed.
+It is strongly recommended to create a new `WalletAccount` instance each time the network or the account address is changed.
 :::